Vitamin B12 and Depression

 - Inadequate intake, which is likely to occur on a vegan or vegetarian diet.

 - Impaired gastric function with low hydrochloric acid, which impairs absorption of B12.

-- Inadequate zinc levels, as zinc is required to make hydrochloric acid.
+- Insufficient zinc levels require zinc to produce hydrochloric acid.

 - Use of protein pump inhibitors (eg Nexium) for reflux as they reduce hydrochloric acid.

 - Impaired pancreatic function which decreases the pH of the intestinal tract and impairs the release of B12.